uvic-virtual/handbook/new-members.md

-# Welcome to UVic Virtual
+# Welcome to UVic Virtual!
 We're glad to have you on the team!
 This page lays out the steps you can take to join the club, find a project and start creating in VR!

 ## Step 1: Join the slack